FPAL-Stanford-University/FloATPy/README.md

 ### Contribution guidelines ###

-All tests are in the `floatpy/tests directory`.
+All tests are in the `floatpy/tests` directory.
 They can be run with Jupyter Notebook.

 ### Who do I talk to? ###